 Search online for “joke of the day” to find loads of laughter-inducing options.
 One of my favorite sites with jokes in many categories (including memes you can post to your social media) is Reader’s Digest, an old-fashioned wholesome favorite.

 Read a humorous book – Check out the suggestions in this list of 100 best-selling humor books on the BookAuthority website.

-Interact with animals – What’s more fun that playing with your pooch or cuddling a kitten?
-If you don’t have pets of your own, you can watch cats, dogs, sloths, sheep, bald eagles and more on a large assortment of live-streamed webcams.
+Interact with animals – What’s more fun than playing with your pooch or cuddling a kitten?
+If you don’t have pets of your own, you can watch cats, dogs, sloths, sheep, bald eagles, and more on a large assortment of live-streamed webcams.
 One great collection is here.